jasper-zanjani/notes/win/ps.md

   Sort-Object Length -Descending
 }
 ```
 __Named parameters__ can be declared in one of two ways.
-One, within the function body using the `param` keyword, followed by the name of the variable representing the parameter's value, enclosed in parentheses and preceded by the dollar sign `$`.
+One, within the function body using the `param` keyword, followed by the name of the variable representing the parameter's value, enclosed in `$(...)`:
 ```powershell
 function Get-LargeFiles {
   param ($Size)